meanking/base-blockchain/README.md

 - cd base-blockchain/frontend
 - npm start : this will open the reactjs app in your local browser.
 Test and improve it.

-### This project is an improvement of this article https://medium.com/swlh/is-it-hard-to-build-a-blockchain-from-scratch-2662e9b873b7

-You can read it for basic understanding.

 ## Any contribution will be appreciated

 Fork the repo, pull requests to contribute to this project.